 So How Do You Thaw a Frozen Water Pipe?

-Warning: before you start trying to thaw your pipes, turn off your home’s water supply.
+Warning: before you start trying to thaw your pipes, shut off your home’s water supply.
 When you begin to thaw the frozen pipe, that ice will melt into water and that water could leak all over your house if the frozen water has been acting as a plug and prohibiting water from escaping out of your pipes.

 What If the Worst Happens – a Pipe Bursts?